SydBarretsSpirit/todo-list/README.md

 # todo-list
-creating a todo list using JAVA and Bootstrap 4
+creating a todo list using JavaScript and Bootstrap 4